katarinagresova/DSIB01_2021/cli/index.md

  - **relative path:** a file or directory location relative to where we currently are in the file system
  - **absolute path:** a file or directory location in relation to the root of the file system
+ - use **`Tab`** key to autocomplete paths
- - The Linux command line does not have an undo feature.
-Perform destructive actions carefully.
+ - the Linux command line does not have an undo feature - perform destructive actions carefully

 ## References